Pentracchiano/DistributedProgrammingLHobby/docs-src/markdown/external-dependencies/index.md

 choose early on: a simple one, SQLite, was chosen, and if it were to be changed (due to for example performance issues), no problems would have arisen.

+!!! note
-Learning and using this framework speeded up the development by a lot and avoided the reinvention of the wheel.
+    While learning to use this framework and related tools took a substantial chunk of time from the actual development, it ended up being a good investment: it speeded up the construction of the features we wanted to implement and avoided the *reinvention of the wheel*.

 Usually, Django is used stand-alone only in order to build Web pages; what we did want was instead a REST API, in order to be independent from the particular client chosen.
 So, the actual HTTP and Websocket requests were served by two